nais/doc/docs/persistence/postgres/how-to/migrate-to-new-instance.md

 ## Preparations

+!!! danger

-* During migration, you can't make DDL changes (changing structure of tables, adding or removing tables, etc.) to your database.
+   During migration, you can't make DDL changes (changing structure of tables, adding or removing tables, etc.) to your database.
    Check with your team to avoid any problems during the migration.

 * Make sure to have the latest version of the [nais CLI](../../../operate/cli/README.md) installed.
 * Decide on a new name for the new SQLInstance.
 It must be different from the current SQLInstance name.
 * naisdevice connected.